Explanatory notes

 The local authority works out the business rates bill by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

-Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory relief[s] nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier (49.9p), rather than the standard non-domestic rating multiplier (51.2p).
+The current multipliers are shown on the front of the bill.
+Ratepayers who are liable for a property with a rateable value which does not exceed £50,999 (and who are neither entitled to certain other mandatory relief[s] nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier (49.9p), rather than the standard non-domestic rating multiplier (55.5p).

 The current multipliers are shown on the front of your bill.